diffix/reference/docs/misc.md

 Seeding will follow pretty much the same approach as we have today with the non-integrated cloak.
 Effectively we want to know what column values are included (for pands and pors) or excluded (for nands and nors) by the condition.

-What we want to do is record every value for every row for positive conditions that lead to an included row, and for negative conditions that lead to an excluded row.
+What we want to do is record every value for every row that led to a row being included (for positive conditions) or excluded (for negative conditions).
 We can do this as a bloom filter for equalities.
 (We discuss how to seed for inequalities and regex elsewhere.)

 So basic idea is to add each value to the bloom filter when the row is first evaluated.
 In principle we have the problem of how to remove a value from the bloom filter if a row is removed during re-evaluation, but my guess is that we won't need to worry about it.